Fundamentals of Sound

 DEFINITIONS

-An extension of this general study of sound, Cognitive Psychology of Sound addresses implicit and explicit processes involved in the organization of sonic perceptions into meaningful wholes and provides empirical support to the understanding of how we interpret and evaluate sound and sound structures.
-Cognitive Psychology of Sound is addressed in more detail elsewhere and will only be addressed here in passing.
+Cognitive Psychology of Sound is an extension of this general study of sound, addressing implicit and explicit processes involved in the organization of sonic perceptions into meaningful wholes.
+It provides empirical support to the understanding of how we interpret and evaluate sound and sound structures, and is addressed in more detail elsewhere in the curriculum.

-For a good, comprehensive, introductory resource see Music & Science (at the Center for Music & Science; University of Cambridge)
+For an alternative introductory resource relevant to our course, see Music & Science [ Center for Music & Science; University of Cambridge ]

 In our study of sound will delve into several of the Acoustics Fields: